How to pre-order FIFA 21 for its October 9 release date

 When will the FIFA 21 demo be released?

-The Demo is usually released two or three weeks prior to the actual game, so you can expect it in early-to-mid September.
+The Demo is usually released two or three weeks prior to the actual game, so you would usually expect it in early-to-mid September.
+Again, however, this is likely to hinge heavily on how soon football's authorities can come up with a plan regarding the resumption of the league season.
+Later in the year is a better bet.

 Who will be on the FIFA 21 cover?